 And I think, still, this anthropomorphic picture of the kind of humanoid android, the robot, dominates our idea of what AI is too much.
-And too many people, and in the industry as well, they talk about human level artificial intelligence as a goal, or general AI, which basically means like a human.
+And too many people, and the industry as well, talk about human-level artificial intelligence as a goal, or general AI, which basically means like a human.
 But actually what we're building is nothing like a human.

 When the first pocket calculator was made, it didn't do maths like a human.
 It was vastly better.
 It didn't make the occasional mistake.
-It could do 7 times 8.
 When we set about creating these artificial agents to solve these problems, because they have a completely different evolutionary history to humans, they solve problems in very different ways.

 We can try to imagine how things might go very badly wrong, and then develop systems that will stop that from happening

 And until now, people have been fairly shy about describing them as intelligent.
 Or rather, in the history of AIs, we think solving a particular problem would require intelligence.
 Then we solve it.
-And then no longer is that intelligence, because we've solved it.
+And then that's no longer intelligence, because we've solved it.
 Chess is a good example.

 And this is important, partly because we need to expand our sense of what is intelligent, like we have done with the natural world.
 Because lots of things follow from saying something is intelligent.
 Historically, we have a long tradition in Western philosophy of saying those who are intelligent should rule.
 So if intelligence equates to power, then obviously we need to think about what we mean by intelligence.
 Who has it and who doesn't.
 Or how it equates to rights and responsibilities.